-The solution is quite simple, but it’s based on following best UI practices.
+The solution is quite simple, but it's based on following best UI practices.
 What do I mean?
-Having predefined styles for headings, paragraphs, and other texts that you might need.
+Have predefined styles for headings, paragraphs, and other texts that you might need.

 What is important is that all the texts of your app fall into one of those definitions and that the amount doesn't get out of hand.